Durvasa: Swaminarayan Hinduism

 According to the followers of Swaminarayan Hinduism, Narayana took birth as the saint Swaminarayan due to a curse by Durvasa.
 The story goes that shortly after Krishna's passing, Uddhava proceeded to Badrinath, the abode of Nara-Narayana.
 He joined the many divine sages and saints who were there listening to Nara-Narayana's discourses.
 As Nara is speaking, Durvasa arrived at the assembly from Mount Kailash, but no one noticed him because they were all so engrossed in the discourse.

-He waited for one ghadi (about half an hour), for someone to welcome him with the respect he felt he is entitled to, but still, no one realized that he was there.
+He waited for one ghadi (24 minutes), for someone to welcome him with the respect he felt he is entitled to, but still, no one realized that he was there.
 Seeing no one rise to receive him, he took this as an insult, and cursed the entire assembly, saying that they would all be born as humans and suffer insults and agony from the wicked.
 Nara-Narayana's parents, the god Dharma and goddess Bhakti, pacified Durvasa, who then reduced his curse, saying that Narayana himself (represented here as the Supreme Being) would be born as Dharma and Bhakti's son, and that his birth would relieve them all from the clutches of evil.
 Proclaiming thus, Durvasa made his way back to Kailasha.

 Dharma and Bhakti were eventually born as Hariprasad Pande (a.k.a.
 Dharmadev) and Premvati Pande (a.k.a.
 Bhaktidevi).
 Narayana is born as their son, named Ghanshyam, who is now known as Swaminarayan.
 The story is limited to Swaminarayan Hinduism, and no other Hindu scriptures support the tale.